How is the Dual Degree Structured?

 The UBC Sciences Po Dual Degree is a distinctive program that offers you the opportunity to earn both a Bachelor of Arts (BA) degree from Sciences Po (L’Institut d’études politiques de Paris) and a Bachelor of Arts (BA) from UBC over four years of intensive study.

 In your first two years at Sciences Po, you’ll study at one of the institution’s regional campuses.
 Each campus is devoted to a particular region of the world and offers an interdisciplinary social sciences curriculum (economics, history, law, sociology, and political science) with a heavy linguistic and cultural focus.
 With the exception of the Europe-Africa program, the primary language of instruction is English, with additional instruction provided in French alongside opportunities to learn languages of the campus’ regional area of focus.

 - Le Havre — Located on the Normandy Coast, focusing on Europe-Asia relations

 - Menton — Located on the French Riviera and focusing on relations between Europe, the Mediterranean countries and the Middle East

 - Reims — Located in the Champagne region and offering programs that focus on Europe’s ties with North America or Africa

 Read more about Year 1 and 2 at Sciences Po.

 Years 3 and 4 at UBC

-After you’ve completing your first two years at Sciences Po, you’ll come to the University of British Columbia’s Vancouver campus to complete the remainder of your degree in the Faculty of Arts or the Sauder School of Business.
+After you’ve completing your first two years at Sciences Po, you’ll come to the University of British Columbia’s Vancouver campus to complete the remainder of your degree in the Faculty of Arts.
 At UBC, you’ll focus more deeply on your chosen area of specialization through UBC’s hundreds of course offerings.
 You’ll have opportunities to complement your studies with undergraduate research experience alongside world-class faculty and scholars.